dgaydukov/cert-aws/files/sa.md

 You simply upload a `.war/.jar` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
 Yet developer has a right to manage all infrastructure provided by beanstalk.
 EB using cloudformation template that build your configuration.
 After successfull deployment you can see your rds/ec2/elb and configure them separately.
 Keep in mind that for prod deployment it's better to use your own cloudformation script and manage infra with it, eb is good for testing purposes, PoC.
-With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use coretton as jdk (same true for other popular env like node.js/tomcat and so on..)
+With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use Corretto as jdk (same true for other popular env like node.js/tomcat and so on..)
 You can use EB with Docker, you deploy docker file or built image.
 Use this when you want one docker per ec2 instance.
 If docker instance crushed/killed EB would restart it automatically.
 You can use multicontainer Docker platform for EB, in this case eb would manage ecs cluster for you.
 So you don't need to manually create ecs and decide how many nodes should be running there.